v-karunakars/hadoop-migration/installation/5_kafka_installation.md

 #    Steps for installing Kafka

-1. Navigate to your individual user.[ hdoop ]
+1. Open the WSL [Ubuntu] terminal and navigate to your individual user.[ hdoop ]

     ```
     su - hdoop